At a Glance

 Cost:

-• From the Saturday of Memorial Day weekend through Labor Day, weekends and holidays: MD residents $3/person; out-of-state residents $5/person.
+• Weekends and holidays from the Saturday of Memorial Day weekend until Labor Day: MD residents $3/person; out-of-state residents $5/person.

-• From the Saturday of Memorial Day weekend through Labor Day, weekdays (non-holiday): MD residents $3/vehicle; out-of-state residents $5/vehicle.
+• Weekdays (non-holiday) from the Saturday of Memorial Day weekend through Labor Day: MD residents $3/vehicle; out-of-state residents $5/vehicle.

-• From the Tuesday after Labor Day through the Friday before Memorial Day, daily: MD residents $3/vehicle; out-of-state residents $5/vehicle.
+• Daily from the Tuesday after Labor Day through the Friday before Memorial Day: MD residents $3/vehicle; out-of-state residents $5/vehicle.

 • Ski season weekends & holidays: MD residents $3/person; out-of-state residents $5/person.